 Using addicts are self-centered, angry, frightened and lonely people.
 In recovery, we experience spiritual growth.
-While using we were dishonest, self-seeking and often institutionalized.
+While using, we were dishonest, self-seeking and often institutionalized.
 The program allows us to become responsible and productive members of society.

 As we begin to function in society, our creative freedom helps us sort our priorities and do the basic things first.
-Daily practice of our Twelve Step program enables us to change from what we were to what our Higher Power would have us become.
-With the help of our sponsor or spiritual advisor, gradually we learn to trust and depend on our Higher Power as we understand it.
+Daily practice of our Twelve Step Program enables us to change from what we were to people guided by a Higher Power.
+With the help of our sponsor or spiritual advisor, gradually we learn to trust and depend on our Higher Power.